al669/JavaScriptJourney/README.md

 # JavaScriptJourney

-This repo is for js Practice at beginner level.
+I am practicing JS .
+This repo is used for learning of js myself.